 4. Copy the URL (see diagram below) (Enter Control C but do not paste yet)

-Copy the URL of the profile you want to remove
+Copy the URL you want to remove

 6. Paste the URL in the URL field. (see diagram below) (Control V)

-Remove your profile
+Remove your personal information

-Enter the URL of the profile you want to remove
+Paste the URL of the profile you want to remove

 7. Enter your email address followed by the captcha code and then click “Remove This Listing”